sitcomlab/simport-learning-app/README.md

 #<issue number>: <commit message>
 ```

-Releases are automatically triggered on push to `release-beta` using [GitHub Actions](https://github.com/sitcomlab/simport-learning-app/tree/develop/.github/workflows) and distributed to a closed group of beta-testers using [Firebase][firebase].
+Releases are automatically triggered on push to `release-beta` using [GitHub Actions](.github/workflows) and distributed to a closed group of beta-testers using [Firebase][firebase].

+### Inferences

+A core-component of this learning app is the inference-algorithm.
+By analyzing the recorded location history, it is tried to infer information about the user with this algorightm - information such as her/his home and work location.
+The corresponding procedure on how to process user-trajectories in order to generate those inferences is explained with a brief flow-diagram.
+Furthermore a light class-diagramm that focuses on the inference-components gives an overview how the parts are connected and come together.

+- <a href="documents/inferences_procedure.pdf" class="image fit">📄 Chart: procedure of generating inferences</a>
+- <a href="documents/inferences_class_diagram.pdf" class="image fit">📄 Diagram: inferences-compononents</a>

 ### Test

 Apart from basic component testing (default Angular), the testing framework is used to validate the inference algorithms.
 By running the tests via `npm run test` a few simple trajectories are generated, that are designed to cover some border cases - e.g. variation in location frequency and accuracy.
-The creation of this test data is based on a few location files [located here](https://github.com/sitcomlab/simport-learning-app/tree/develop/dev/test-data-gpx).
+The creation of this test data is based on a few location files [located here](dev/test-data-gpx).
 The generated test data is based upon the following location pattern, which result from the assumptions of a typical work day (9 to 5).

 | Activity      |    Start datetime    |     End datetime     |
 | ------------- | :------------------: | :------------------: |